2000 Meters to Andriivka: Release

-It had its world premiere at the Sundance Film Festival on January 23, 2025 and won the Directing Award: World Cinema Documentary.
+2000 Meters to Andriivka had its world premiere at the Sundance Film Festival on 23 January 2025 and won the Directing Award: World Cinema Documentary.
 Dogwoof will handle international sales.
-On March 30, 2025, at the CPH:DOX 2025, the film won the F:ACT AWARD category for best documentary in the investigative journalism genre.
+On 30 March 2025, at the CPH:DOX 2025, the film won the F:ACT AWARD category for best documentary in the investigative journalism genre.
 "Ultimately we give the F:ACT award to '2000 Meters to Andriivka' not just because it's a conflict on our doorstep, but because it's a masterpiece in filmmaking: a haunting, multi layered portrayal of war comparable to All Quiet on the Western Front", the festival jury concluded.
-It was limitedly released in the United States on July 25, 2025, by PBS Distribution, prior to a broadcast on Frontline in December 2025.
+It was limitedly released in the United States on 25 July 2025, by PBS Distribution, prior to a broadcast on Frontline in December 2025.

 The Ukrainian premiere took place in June 2025 at the DocuDays UA documentary film festival in Kyiv.
 The film received the main prize in the "Docu/World" nomination and two more awards: "Rights Now!" and "Audience Award".

-The film was included in the program of the Cannes Film Festival.
-The film was included in the "Horizons" program of the 59th Karlovy Vary International Film Festival.
-The film won at the DocAviv International Documentary Film Festival in Israel, won the audience award at Millennium Docs Against Gravity in Poland, was presented at the Transilvania International Film Festival (TIFF.24) in Romania, Mykolaychuk OPEN (Ukraine) and Sheffield Docs (United Kingdom).
-It had special screening at the 20th Rome Film Festival in October 2025.
+The film was also selected to the 2025 Cannes Film Festival.
+It was included in the "Horizons" program of the 59th Karlovy Vary International Film Festival.
+It won at the DocAviv International Documentary Film Festival.
+It also won the audience award at Millennium Docs Against Gravity, at the Transilvania International Film Festival (TIFF.24), at the Mykolaychuk OPEN, and at the Sheffield Docs (United Kingdom).
+It also had a special screening at the 20th Rome Film Festival in October 2025.

-It will compete in Stockholm Documentary Competition of the 2025 Stockholm International Film Festival on November 5, 2025.
+It won the Stockholm Documentary Competition of the 2025 Stockholm International Film Festival on 5 November 2025.

+The film will represent Ukraine in the category Academy Award for Best Documentary Feature at the 98th Academy Awards. and was longlisted for the award in Academy Award for Best International Feature Film nomination and shortlisted in Academy Award for Best Documentary Feature nomination.
+The film was nominated in the category of Best Documentary Feature at the Gotham Awards 2025.
+At the National Film Critics' Award "Kinokolo" the film won in the category "Best Feature Documentary", and Chernov himself won in the nomination "Best Director".
+Film was nominated for the BAFTA in Best Documentary category.
+Chernov himself was also nominated as the screenwriter for the Writers Guild of America Award in the Documentary Screenplay category.
+The film won the News & Documentary Emmy Awards for Outstanding Direction: Documentary and was nominated in five other categories.

-The film was nominated in the category of "Best Documentary Feature" at the Gotham Awards 2025, and in the category of "Best Feature Documentary" at the Ukrainian National Film Critics Award "Kinokolo".
+The film will compete in the Awards Buzz – Best International Feature Film section of the 37th Palm Springs International Film Festival on 7 January 2026.
+Later film won as Best Film and Best Documentary at Ukrainian National Film Academy Award Golden Dzyga.